Wrinkles, rucks, and folds formed in a heavy sheet on a frictional surface: Theoretical analysis of the axisymmetric state

 Exact analytical solutions of Eqs.~(\ref{sec04B:eq:Memb}) and (\ref{sec04B:eq:compat}) are known in $\alpha=0$, and take a particularly simple closed form for the special value of the Poisson's ratio $\nu=1/3$~\cite{mansfield1989bending, chopin2008liquid}.
 However, for $\alpha > 0$, they do not seem to admit any concise analytical solutions.
 As we can estimate $\alpha\sim 0.3$ from our experimental and FES results, we treat the second term in the left-hand side of Eq.~(\ref{sec04B:eq:Memb}) as a perturbative term.
 Therefore, we use the closed-form solution at $\alpha=0$ as the unperturbed state and compute $O(\alpha)$ corrections by expanding $W$, $\Psi$, and $\mathcal{F}$ in $\alpha$, subject to the boundary conditions

 with $\nu=1/3$.
 The last condition corresponds to a clamped radial displacement at $r=R$, i.e., $u_r(R)=0$.
-Although this condition is not satisfied exactly in our system (see below), the radial displacement at the detachment radius remains small compared to other length scales (for example, Fig.~\ref{Figure05} shows $|u_r(R)|< h$), which is reasonable for our present purpose.
+Although this condition is not satisfied exactly in our system (see below), it is still reasonable for our present purpose, because the radial displacement at the detachment radius remains small compared to other length scales (for example, Fig.~\ref{Figure05} shows $|u_r(R)|< h$).

 The perturbation calculation yields the approximate solutions for $W$, $\Psi$, and $\mathcal{F}$ as a series in $\alpha$.
 We then determine the unknown constant $\alpha$ by minimizing $\mathcal{E}_s + \mathcal{E}_g$ with respect to $R$, which yields